December 19, 2013 by David K. Sutton

 Critics also counter that enforcement of speed limits have become over-accentuated because it provides an easy way for police to issue tickets that, in turn, provide revenue for cash-strapped communities.

 Yes, speeding might have “contributed” to crashes that killed 123,804 during the last decade, but that is not the same as saying speeding caused those accidents.
 There is no doubt the faster a car is going, the less time there is to react in a given situation.
 But what causes the situation in the first place?
 Speeding didn’t cause someone to run a red light, or fail to signal, or cut another motorist off, but distraction could have.
-Speed could be a contributing factor in the eventual accident, and it obviously could produce a more violent incident for both car human.
+Speed could be a contributing factor in the eventual accident, and it obviously could produce a more violent incident.

 And yes, there are a small minority of crashes where speed likely was the root cause, like the recent accident that took the life of actor Paul Walker.